 Simple English definitions for legal terms

-Read a random definition: de malo
+Read a random definition: loss of bargain

 A shipment contract is a way for a buyer and seller to agree on who will be responsible if goods are lost or damaged before the buyer receives them.
 With a shipment contract, the buyer takes on the risk of loss for the goods once they are shipped by the seller.
 The seller's only responsibility is to make sure the goods are delivered to a carrier and arrangements are made for them to be delivered to the buyer.
 If anything happens to the goods during shipment, the buyer is responsible for the costs.
 A shipment contract can be identified by the phrase "free on board" and the location of the seller.